ULHPC/documents/newsletters/2015/issue-01/src/_hpc_team.md

   \end{wrapfigure}
 \textbf{Pascal Bouvry} is a full professor of the FSTC.
 His team is composed of 25 researchers working on Parallel computing and Optimization applied to Cloud Computing (scheduling, energy-efficiency, security), Ad-Hoc Networks (Vanets simulation and service optimization) and Biology (gene sequencing, regulatory networks, protein folding).
   \vspace{2ex}
-  \begin{wrapfigure}[5]{r}{0.15\textwidth}
+  \begin{wrapfigure}[5]{r}{0.13\textwidth}
     \vspace{-4ex}
-    \includegraphics[width=0.15\textwidth]{{sebastien.varrette}.jpg}
+    \includegraphics[width=0.13\textwidth]{{sebastien.varrette}.jpg}
   \end{wrapfigure}
-\textbf{S\'ebastien Varrette} is a Research Associate in Prof. Bouvry's team.
+  \textbf{S\'ebastien Varrette}, PhD, is a Research Associate in Prof. Bouvry's team since 2007.
 Along with Prof. Bouvry, he defined and set up the global HPC initiative of the UL in 2007.
-His research work is in Security and Evaluation of Distributed Computing Platforms.
-Currently he is managing the team of 4 engineers that maintain and extend the UL HPC platform.
+In this context, he is managing the sysadmin team that maintain and extend the platform.
+In parallel, his research work focus on Distributed Computing Platforms (clusters, grids or clouds), with a particular interest on the security and performance evaluation of distributed and/or parallel executions.

 ## FSTC
   \begin{wrapfigure}[5]{l}{0.2\textwidth}